j-bailey/AsyncMeeting/README.md

 # Set up

-- Install docker, Node and NPM
+- Install docker, Node, Gulp globally and NPM
 - Reference Dockerfile to understand what additional items are required to run the software
 - run `npm dev-preinstall`
 - run `npm install`